GradienceTeam/Design/TWIG/📅️ Gradience TWIG.md

 Gradience 0.3.2 is almost ready for release, this version will fix some major issues and will introduce some under-the-hood improvements, as well as some new features, some of them are:

-- Issues with [Firefox GNOME theme](https://github.com/rafaelmardojai/firefox-gnome-theme) plugin under Flatpak are fixed
+- Issues with the [Firefox GNOME theme](https://github.com/rafaelmardojai/firefox-gnome-theme) plugin under Flatpak are fixed
 - CSS now loads correctly after applying a preset
 - Fixed an issue with presets always being saved as `User.json`
-- Internal structure was refactored
+- The internal structure was refactored
 - Various typos were fixed
-- README was fully rewritten
+- The README was fully rewritten
-- All screenshots were taken in high resolution
+- All screenshots are now in high resolution
 - New and updated translations